Punchwes/punchwes.github.io/_pages/about.md

 Email: qiwei.peng@sussex.ac.uk

+*I’m on the job market now.
+Feel free to reach out if you’d like to chat!*

 I am currently a third year **PhD student** at the **University of Sussex** supervised by Prof. David Weir and Dr. Julie Weeds.
 Before joining Sussex, I obtained my MSc in Artificial Intelligence from the **University of Edinburgh** under supervision of Prof. Bonnie Webber and Dr. Thomas Kober (2017-18).
 I obtained BEng in Computer Science from **Sichuan University** (2013-2017).

 Research interest: Paraphrase Identification, Sentence Meaning Comparison, Domain Generalization.